adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 title: Writing Javascript that conforms to Progressive Enhancement
 date: 2015-08-16 09:00:01
 categories: progressiveenhancement js a11y
+description: The Javascript element of Progressive Enhancement, is quite possibly the most important and misunderstood aspect of client-side Javascript development, period.
+Find out how to write Javascript for the open web.
 ---

 The Javascript element of Progressive Enhancement, is quite possibly the most important and misunderstood aspect of client-side Javascript development, period.